ncsa/Delta_doc/docs/source/file_mgmt/index.rst

 Staging Multiple Files and Directories
 $$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$

-To recursively stage the contents of a directory and the files and directories below, in this case a directory called /scratch/abcd/${USER}/data_di, use the recursive
+To recursively stage the contents of a directory and the files and directories, see below.
+In this case, a directory called /scratch/abcd/${USER}/data_di uses the recursive.

 .. code-block::

    ime-ctl --prestage --recursive --block /ime/abcd/${USER}/data_dir

-The ``--block`` option makes sure the stage or sync is complete before returning.
+The ``--block`` option ensures the stage or sync is complete before returning.

 Checking File Stage/Cache Status
 $$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$

 To check if a file has been staged to the IME cache in ``/ime`` or has its contents synced back to the back-end file system use the ``ime-ctl  --frag-stat`` command.

-In this example a file that was created as ``/scratch/abcd/${USER}/file01`` that has not been staged to /ime.
+In this example, a file that was created as ``/scratch/abcd/${USER}/file01`` has not been staged to /ime.
-The file will be visible as\ ``/ime/abcd/${USER}/file01.``
+The file will be visible as ``/ime/abcd/${USER}/file01``.

-Not staged to /ime, all entries are showing "0" for the Dirty, Clean and Syncing entries.
+Not staged to /ime, all entries are showing "0" for the Dirty, Clean and Syncing entries:

 .. code-block::